ProThoughtDesign/Dicetrix/README.md

 - **🎯 Master Individual Die Physics**: Learn to predict how pieces will fragment as individual dice hit obstacles - this is the key to advanced play
 - **👀 Use Next Piece Preview**: Always plan your next move using the 4x4 preview grid in the right panel
-- **🧠 Triple Strategy Balance**: Simultaneously consider spatial piece fitting + number positioning + fragmentation prediction
+- **🧠 Triple Strategy Balance**: Simultaneously consider spatial piece fitting + number matching + fragmentation prediction
+- **🔊 Audio Feedback**: Listen to the specialized dice-match sound effects to understand match sizes without looking
+- **⚡ Cascade Setup**: Create matches that will cause falling dice to form additional matches for combo multipliers
+- **🎮 Control Mastery**: Use keyboard (WASD/arrows), touch input, or on-screen buttons - find what works best for you
+- **📱 Mobile Optimization**: The game is fully responsive with touch-friendly controls and proper mobile scaling
+- **⏸️ Pause Menu Audio**: Use the in-game pause menu to adjust audio settings without leaving the game
+- **🎵 Mode-Specific Music**: Each difficulty mode has unique algorithmic music - let it guide your gameplay rhythm
+- **🔄 Rotation Strategy**: Use wall kicks when rotation is blocked - the game will try multiple positions automaticallyeously consider spatial piece fitting + number positioning + fragmentation prediction
 - **📏 Height Management**: Keep the top rows (Y=14-15) clear to prevent spawn collision game over
 - **💥 Fragmentation Planning**: Anticipate how pieces will break apart when hitting terrain and existing dice
 - **⛓️ Cascade Setup**: Position pieces strategically to create chain reactions and bonus scoring (except in Zen mode)